 To complement this work, Invercargill City Council has replaced the existing Stead Street stop bank with a sheet pile wall and widened and raised the height of the adjoining Cobbe Road stop bank.

-Together the projects will systematically begin to address the vulnerabilities Waihōpai Invercargill has to climate change and provide much more resilient flood defences for our community and the city’s critical infrastructure.
+These projects will systematically tackle the vulnerabilities that Waihōpai Invercargill faces from climate change, strengthening flood defences and enhancing the resilience of our community and the city's critical infrastructure.

 For more information: